A Call to Serve

 You will work for a local news organization that has competed for the right to host you.
 Isn’t that flattering?
 They might be a public radio station, a newspaper, a TV station, a website — really any high-quality local news organization that can put you to great use.

-Corps applications for the 2024 cycle will open December of 2023 and close the end of January 2024.
+Corps applications for the 2025-2026 cycle will open December 2024 and close in early February 2025.

 The salary is set by the local newsroom, and is equivalent to that of a reporter in your region with your experience level.
 As a result, salaries will vary, but the current median salary for a Report for America corps member is $46,000.